China's Xi issues veiled warning to Asia over military alliances

 Anti-Chinese violence flared in Vietnam last week after Chinese state oil company CNOOC deployed an oil rig 240 km (150 miles) off the coast of Vietnam in waters also claimed by Hanoi.
 The rig was towed there just days after Obama left the region.

-The move was the latest in a series of confrontations between China and some of its neighbors over the potentially oil-and-gas rich South China Sea.
-Washington has responded with sharpened rhetoric toward Beijing, describing a pattern of "provocative" actions by China.
+The move was the latest in a series of confrontations between China and some of its neighbours over the potentially oil-and-gas rich South China Sea.
+Washington has responded with sharpened rhetoric towards Beijing, describing a pattern of "provocative" actions by China.

 Xi sought to play down concerns about China's intentions.